Letter of Intent to Continue Working

 • To maintain a current position of employment with an employer.

-• To secure a promotion, negotiate a raise, or demand upgraded benefits.
+• To secure a promotion, negotiate a raise, or request upgraded benefits.

 • To demonstrate commitment to one’s role and dedication to one’s employer.

-• To return to the workforce after maternity leave, family emergency, or other leave of absence.
+• To return to the workforce after maternity leave, family emergency, or other absence.

 What to Include

-A letter of intent to continue working should start with a professional salutation to the employer or hiring manager.
-Finding out who to address the letter to should be done ahead of time.
+Greeting – A letter of intent to continue working begins with a professional salutation to the employer or hiring manager.

-The last section can be used to reiterate the employee’s request, thank the employer for their relationship and time reading the letter, and invite them to reach out to discuss the matter further.
-Including a call to action like this shows a keen interest in the position and willingness to talk further about the working relationship.
+Call to Action – The last section can be used to reiterate the employee’s request, thank the employer for their relationship and time reading the letter, and invite them to reach out to discuss the matter further.

-Also known as a closing, a valediction is used to end a written communication using such phrasings as “Regards,” Sincerely,” or “Best.”
+Valediction – Also known as a closing, a valediction is used to end a written communication using such phrasings as “Regards,” Sincerely,” or “Best.”
 The employee should sign their name and also print it legibly to ensure there is no confusion as to who wrote the letter.
-Other contact information can be included as well such as email or phone number.

 Sample